Mexican Chicken Soup

 Is this soup spicy?

-How do I thicken the soup?
+How can I control the thickness of the soup?